 For many seafarers, the only way to work on ships and the high seas is to apply for a position in merchant vessels.

 But there are many ways to skin a cat.
-Search and rescue volunteer at sea can be a good starting point if you use this both as a stepping stone and training grounds for skills improvement.
+Search and Rescue volunteers at sea can be a good starting point if you use this both as a stepping stone and training ground for skills improvement.

 Why You Should Consider This Career

 Imagine yourself in your 3rd year at college.
 No backers, no connections, not in a scholarship program, no Php45,000.00 for a paid apprenticeship, and with three months left on your academics.

 You read a whole lot of negative heartbreaking testimonials about cadets struggling for company application- some of which are already three years unemployed since they graduated.
 Others even gave up.

 If you want to experience sea life after graduation, you may want to consider joining a search and rescue organization as a volunteer like in the Philippine Coast Guard.

 This may not be the kind of maritime job that you envisioned during your academic days but it’s a good start than hopelessly praying for a backer.

 The barrier to entry in this field is very low and the competition is second to none since only a few people are interested in being part of a SAR organization.
 Perhaps, the word volunteer is not so appealing.

 In every rescue operation, the story always focuses on the scenario and the victim.
 Of course, the rescuers are given credit but there is not so much oomph on promoting this career.
 This line of work is seldom sensationalized by the media even on Facebook.